literalplus/prefix-crab/deploy/DEPLOY.md

 rustup toolchain link system /usr
 ```

-If you for some reason wish to use your package manager's version of Rust, you can e.g. `cargop +system`.
+If you for some reason wish to use your package manager's version of Rust, you can e.g. `cargo +system`.
 Please note that the bare-metal `units` files expect a Rustup installation of Cargo, and you will need to modify them.

 Enable and start the services on the server: